Gracie Trotter: Early career

-2020–present: ARCA
+ARCA

 On January 14, 2020, Trotter was announced as a driver for Bill McAnally Racing (BMR) in the ARCA Menards Series West, as well as for select ARCA Menards Series and ARCA Menards Series East races.
 Trotter finished 16th in her debut ARCA East race at New Smyrna Speedway, while engine issues left her 22nd in her ARCA Menards Series debut at Phoenix Raceway.
 In ARCA West, Trotter finished fourth in her debut race at the Las Vegas Motor Speedway (LVMS) Bullring, before the COVID-19 pandemic put the season on hold.
 She returned from the hiatus with a pair of seventh-place finishes, followed by a career-best third at Irwindale Speedway.
 At Douglas County Speedway, Trotter again earned a new career-best finish, placing second to race winner Blaine Perkins.

 In September, Trotter won a late model race at Hickory Motor Speedway, becoming the fourth woman to do so.
 She then won her first ARCA West race on September 26 at the LVMS Bullring, making her the second female driver to win a West Series race and the first to win an event sanctioned by ARCA.
 Trotter passed Blaine Perkins and her BMR teammate Jesse Love by taking them three-wide on lap 54, going on to lead 95 of the race's 150 laps.
 Trotter's season ended with a ninth-place finish at Phoenix.
 She finished third in the final points standings and was the only West Series driver to finish in the top-ten in all eleven races throughout the season.
 Trotter was awarded the Wendell Scott Trailblazer Award on December 3.

 On January 13, 2021, Venturini Motorsports announced that Trotter would compete part-time for the team in the 2021 ARCA Menards Series, driving the team's No. 15 and No. 25 Toyotas in a total of ten races.